DavidBurkett/litecoin/doc/descriptors.md

 Whenever a public key is described using a hardened derivation step, the script cannot be computed without access to the corresponding private key.

+### MWEB Descriptors

+MWEB descriptors use the `mweb` function and provide a way to represent a range of stealth addresses.
+These addresses are derived from a `master_scan_key` and a `master_spend_key`, which in turn are derived from a given public key.

+The 0' child pubkey is the `master_scan_key` and the 1' child pubkey is the `master_spend_key`.
+Since these are both hardened keys, they cannot be computed without access to the corresponding private key.

 ### Key origin identification